thejohncotton/savvy-course-materials/Wk3Mod1.md

 }
 ```

-10. You may also want to give your objects unique id properties such as `book_1` to more easily generate id attributes for their `divs` on the page.
+10. You may also want to give your objects unique id properties such as `book1` to more easily generate id attributes for their `divs` on the page.
 11. Leaving the HTML tags intact, remove your existing text content (and image `src`) about each product from the HTML.
 Now use jQuery to add the information about each product back onto the page immediately upon page load.
 So:

 ```javascript
 $('#book1 .name').text(book1.name)
 ```

-12. Refactor your code so that you can call a function `add_to_page(book1)`, passing in an object, and that object will be placed using jQuery into the html page.
-Now you should just call `add_to_page` for each book and the `add_to_page` function will place it on the page for you.
+12. Refactor your code so that you can call a function `addToPage(book1)`, passing in an object, and that object will be placed using jQuery into the html page.
+Now you should just call `addToPage` for each book and the `addToPage` function will place it on the page for you.

 Refactor your code such that the content div is completely empty on page load, and `addToPage` constructs and appends new HTML elements into it.
 So: